A Two-Phase Deep Learning Framework for Adaptive Time-Stepping in High-Speed Flow Modeling: Experiments

 \paragraph{Circular Blast.} The second setting we consider is a two-dimensional circular blast case, which represents a two-dimensional version of the Sod's shock tube problem \citep{sod1978survey}.
 We initialize a circular region of high pressure such that the pressure inside the circle is substantially higher than its surroundings as shown in~\cref{fig:blastInit}.
 We vary the ratio of these initial pressures from $1.99$ to $50$ to produce a set of 99 cases split into $90$ training cases and $9$ evaluation cases.
 Once the simulation starts, a circular shock travels radially outward, while an expansion wave travels in the opposite direction.
 This continues until the outward moving shock reflects from the boundaries and travels inwards toward the origin.
 The interaction of the reflected shocks with the post-shock gas generates instabilities which grow into turbulent structures.
 Once these reflected shocks reach the origin, they reflect again, thus propagating radially outward.
 This continues repeatedly, while with each reflection, the shocks lose strength.
 The maximum Mach number, which correlates with the initial pressure ratio, varied from $0.49$ to $2.97$ across cases.
 We train our models to predict the velocity, temperature, and density fields.
+To assess the scalability of ShockCast to three spatial dimensions, we additionally generate and evaluate on an extension of this setting to a \textbf{Spherical Blast}.
+We additionally assess the stability of ShockCast across many time integrations by generating an alternative extension of this setting to \textbf{Long Circular Blast} by more than doubling the length of the simulation, resulting in trajectories with more than 100 unrolling steps.

+\colorblue \paragraph{Airfoil Shock.} The third setting we consider is a shock--airfoil interaction problem involving a NACA\,0012 airfoil immersed in a compressible flow.
+We initialize a normal shock inside the domain and vary its initial strength between Mach numbers $1.2$ and $2.1$.
+In addition, we vary the angle of attack of the airfoil between $\pm 8^\circ$, yielding a total of $100$ cases with $90$ used for training and $10$ for evaluation.
+Once the simulation begins, the shock travels from left to right and impinges on the airfoil, generating strong compression on the windward side followed by shock reflections and downstream vortical structures.
+The complexity of the flow increases with both the shock strength and the angle of attack.
+The irregularity of the airfoil geometry allows us to evaluate ShockCast beyond regular domains with uniform spatial discretizations. \colorblack